 The senior capstone experience for Psychology majors, this course provides the opportunity to demonstrate the ability to integrate course work from the breadth of the entire program.
 Students are required to successfully complete a comprehensive exam in order to graduate.
 This course should be taken in the spring semester of the senior year.
-(All core course work is prerequisite)
+(Prerequisites: PSYC100, PSYC102, PSYC141, PSYC222, PSYC230, PSYC300, PSYC331, PSYC333, PSYC351, PSYC490)